wimblerobotics/wifi_logger_visualizer/README.md

 - **GPS and Odometry Integration**: Associates WiFi metrics with GPS and odometry data for spatial context.
 - **Data Logging**: Stores WiFi data in an SQLite database for later analysis.
 - **RViz2 Visualization**: Publishes overlay messages for real-time visualization of WiFi metrics in RViz2.
+- **Standalone Chart**: Generates a standalone chart for visualizing WiFi metrics.
 - **Dynamic Parameter Updates**: Allows runtime updates to parameters such as update intervals and signal strength thresholds.
 - **Configurable via YAML**: All parameters are configurable through a YAML file for ease of use.